SikandAlex/MMM-Porcupine/README.md

 ## Installation and updates
-To install MagicMirror/MMM-Snowboy module, you can use automatic scripts.
+To install and update MagicMirror/MMM-Snowboy module, you can use automatic scripts.

 ### Automatic installation
 For automatic installation run the following code: